Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Learning by surprise: a data filtering strategy for mitigating model collapse

-We observe that the \texttt{wiki} documents have the lowest average surplexity, closely aligning with the surplexity scores of the AI-generated documents.
-In contrast, the \texttt{xls} and \texttt{sci} documents exhibit significantly higher average surplexity values.
-This suggests that documents in \texttt{wiki} are inherently less surprising to the model, i.e., they more closely reflect LLama2’s internal expectations, compared to those in \texttt{xls} and \texttt{sci}, which contain content that is more novel or unexpected from the model’s perspective.
-The \texttt{wiki} dataset’s low surplexity correlates with more severe collapse: as the simulation progresses, models fine-tuned on \texttt{wiki} consistently degrade more than the other datasets (see Figures~\ref{fig:entropy} and~\ref{fig:ginicollapse}).

-We hypothesize that model collapse is driven by fine-tuning on documents that fail to surprise the model, i.e., those with low surplexity relative to its expectations.
-To address this, we propose a \emph{surplexity-based mitigation strategy}: at each simulation step $j$, we select the 1,000 documents -- regardless of whether they are human-authored or AI-generated -- with the highest surplexity given model $M_j$.
+The Wikitext dataset’s low perplexity is in line with more severe model collapse: as AI autophagy unfolds, models fine-tuned on Wikitext consistently degrade more than models fine-tuned on the other two datasets (see Figures~\ref{fig:entropy} and~\ref{fig:ginicollapse}).
+This observation motivates us to hypothesize that model collapse is driven by fine-tuning on documents with low perplexity.
+To address this, we propose a \emph{perplexity-based filtering strategy}: at each simulation step $j$, we evaluate the perplexity of every document of the dataset given model $M_j$ and select the $1{,}000$ documents -- regardless of whether they are human-authored or AI-generated -- with the highest perplexity.
 This ensures that fine-tuning targets the most surprising content, independent of document origin.
-This represents a clear advantage over existing approaches, as our method does not rely on verifying whether a document is human-authored -- a task that becomes increasingly challenging as generative AI content proliferates online.

-We compare our surplexity-based strategy against three baselines: \emph{(i)} fine-tuning on a random sample of 1,000 human-authored documents, \emph{(ii)} a random sample of 1,000 AI-generated documents, and \emph{(iii)} the 1,000 documents with the highest linguistic entropy, whether human-authored or AI-generated.
+We compare our perplexity-based strategy against three baselines: \emph{(i)} fine-tuning on a random sample of $1{,}000$ human-authored documents, \emph{(ii)} a random sample of $1{,}000$ AI-generated documents, and \emph{(iii)} the $1{,}000$ documents with the highest linguistic entropy, whether human-authored or AI-generated.
 The latter strategy is motivated by prior work, where a decline in linguistic entropy is commonly used to characterise model collapse \cite{shumailov2024ai}.